element-plus/element-plus-nuxt/README.md

 ```

 > [!WARNING]
-> If you are using `pnpm`, please note that the [dayjs](https://github.com/iamkun/dayjs) package used internally by element-plus is not a [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+> If you are using `pnpm`, please note that the [dayjs](https://github.com/iamkun/dayjs) package used internally by Element Plus is not a [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 > In order to ensure that it can be converted into a JavaScript modules before startup, you need to configure pnpm to hoist dependencies.
 > For pnpm 10.x and earlier, add the following configuration to a `.npmrc` file in the project root:
 >